kismetwireless/kismet-docs/readme/070-alerts.md

     Fingerprint

     The [Bleedingtooth](https://github.com/google/security-research/security/advisories/GHSA-7mh3-gq28-gfrq) attack exploits vulnerabilities in the Linux Bluetooth stack which could lead to code execution.
-It can be detected when using a BTLE-capable capture data source, such as the CC2501, NRF, and other drviers.
+It can be detected when using a BTLE-capable capture data source, such as the CC2540, NRF, and similar.
+It can not be detected in HCI scan mode or with a Wi-Fi datasource.

 * `BSSTIMESTAMP`